akordowski/ai-toolbox-test/docs/index.md

 # Introduction

 AI Toolbox is a .NET SDK that provides an extensible toolset for .NET developers to build AI driven applications.
-It elevates the power of [Semantic Kernel](https://github.com/microsoft/semantic-kernel) by using a configuration driven approach, which allows adding AI capabilities to .NET applications in not time.
+It elevates the power of [Semantic Kernel](https://github.com/microsoft/semantic-kernel) by using a configuration driven approach, which allows adding AI capabilities to .NET applications in no time.

 Features: